hasithnadeera/videomatenew/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Blog System

+This project includes a comprehensive SEO-optimized blog system with the following features:

+- MDX support for rich content creation
+- Dynamic sitemap and RSS feed generation
+- Tagging and categorization system
+- Search functionality
+- Related posts recommendations
+- Social media sharing integration
+- Mobile-responsive design
+- GitHub Actions deployment pipeline

+The blog is located at `/blog` and includes both dynamic posts and MDX posts.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: